Find the information about taxes your business needs to pay in Russia

 The following groups of goods are subject to the highest environmental fee amounts in 2018: rechargeable batteries, computer hardware, consumer electronics, and some types of industrial equipment.

 Regional authorities may introduce a trade levy in their respective municipalities (or federal cities).
 It is to be applied towards assets used in retail and wholesale trade.

 To date, the levy has only been enacted by Moscow.

 FLEs pay tax on profits attributable to a PE.
 The profits of an FLE’s PE are calculated primarily on the same basis as Russian legal entities, including the composition of tax-deductible expenses.
-Although the RTC does not specifically mention the deductibility of expenses incurred outside of Russia by a foreign corporate head office with respect to its PE in Russia (including a reasonable allocation of administration costs), most double taxation treaties (DTTs) provide for such an option.
+Although the RTC does not specifically mention the deductibility of expenses incurred outside of Russia by a foreign corporate head office with respect to its PE in Russia (including a reasonable allocation of administration costs), most DTTs provide for such an option.